Identifying Risk In BDCs - The Goldman Sachs BDC Example

 (14) An NII/TII ratio over 50%.
 Q1-17 ratio = 55.77% - which merits a grade of A - but the ratio is shrinking.

-(15) A better than sector average trend in "gains".
+(15) A better-than-sector average trend in "gains."
 GSBD has had gains in 2 out of the last 13 quarters.
 Grade = Fail.

-(16) Influence on NAV of secondary offerings or share buy-backs.
+(16) Influence on NAV of secondary offerings or share buybacks.
 GSBD has only had 1 secondary offering.

-(17) Reports Debt/EBITDA and interest coverage ratio numbers on its portfolio companies.
+(17) Reports debt/EBITDA and interest coverage ratio numbers on its portfolio companies.
 GSBD reporting transparency on this issue is superior.

 (18) Transparency on the amount of accelerated amortization of upfront fees.
 Transparency is superior.